core-wg/oscore/draft-ietf-core-object-security.md

 For requests, and responses with Observe, OSCOAP also provides relative freshness in the sense that the received Partial IV allows a recipient to determine the relative order of responses.

-## Replay Protection
+## Replay Protection {#replay-protection}

 In order to protect from replay of requests, the server's Recipient Context includes a Replay Window.
 A server SHALL verify that a Partial IV received in the COSE object has not been received before.
 If this verification fails and the message received is a CON message, the server SHALL respond with a 5.03 Service Unavailable error message with the inner Max-Age option set to 0.
 The diagnostic payload MAY contain the "Replay protection failed" string.
 The size and type of the Replay Window depends on the use case and lower protocol layers.
 In case of reliable and ordered transport from endpoint to endpoint, the server MAY just store the last received Partial IV and require that newly received Partial IVs equals the last received Partial IV + 1.

 Responses to non-Observe requests are protected against replay as they are cryptographically bound to the request.

-In the case of Observe, the client’s Recipient Context includes one Recipient Sequence Number for each active Observe registration containing the last successfully received Partial IV.
-A client receiving an Observe notification SHALL verify that the Partial IV of a received notification is greater than the Recipient Sequence Number bound to that Observe registration.
+In the case of Observe, a client receiving an notification SHALL verify that the Partial IV of a received notification is greater than the Notification Number bound to that Observe registration.
 If the verification fails, the client SHALL stop processing the response, and in the case of CON respond with an empty ACK.
-If the verification succeds, the client SHALL overwrite the corresponding Recipient Sequence Number with the received Partial IV.
+If the verification succeds, the client SHALL overwrite the corresponding Notification Number with the received Partial IV.

 If messages are processed concurrently, the partial IV needs to be validated a second time after decryption and before updating the replay protection data.
 The operation of validating the partial IV and updating the replay protection data MUST be atomic.

 ## Losing Part of the Context State {#context-state}

-To prevent reuse of the Nonce with the same key, or from accepting replayed messages, a node needs to handle the situation of losing rapidly changing parts of the context, such as the request Token, Sender Sequence Number, Replay Window, and Recipient Sequence Numbers.
+To prevent reuse of the Nonce with the same key, or from accepting replayed messages, a node needs to handle the situation of losing rapidly changing parts of the context, such as the request Token, Sender Sequence Number, Replay Window, and Nofitifcation Numbers.
 These are typically stored in RAM and therefore lost in the case of an unplanned reboot.

 After boot, a node MAY reject to use existing security contexts from before it booted and MAY establish a new security context with each party it communicates.
 However, establishing a fresh security context may have a non-negligible cost in terms of e.g. power consumption.